A limited liability company, also known as an LLC, is a business structure that offers many advantages to entrepreneurs.

 Names for LLCs should always avoid using certain words deemed to have a specific legal meaning by state/federal statutes such as a bank, insurance, trust, trustee, etc. It might result in penalties if you use these terms without proper licensing or authority to do so.

-Your LLC name has to be unique, and no other business entity can be registered under it.
+Your LLC name has to be unique, and no other entity can be registered under it.
 To check the desired name availability, you can search on the Louisiana Secretary of State website.
 This free service allows you to search for possible conflicts in both registered and reserved names.

 Louisiana's Secretary of State Commercial Division is in charge of all LLC naming inquiries and applications.
 You can reserve your LLC name for up to 60 days and make no more than two 30-day extensions at no additional cost.